pure-chance/greed/README.md

-# Greed---Optimal Play Solver
+# Greed—Optimal Policy Solver

 ## Background

 Greed is a dice-based two-player game where players try to get as close to the maximum score as possible without going bust.
 The player whose score is higher at the end of play wins.
-This project implements a dynamic programming solution to determine the optimal strategy for any game state.
+This project implements a dynamic programming solution to determine the optimal policy for any game state.

 ## Game Rules